 - 2/5 cups of water

 - Mix garlic, onion, pickling spices, and water inside of an Instant Pot (6-quart).

 - Put the corned beef, so that it’s fat side is up, on top of the onions.

 - Pour the lager-style beer over the beef.

 - Close the lid and set the system to high pressure for about 85-90 minutes (according to your preference).

-- Allow the pressure to release naturally for around 20 min, then release manually the rest of the pressure.
+- Allow the pressure to release naturally for around 20 min, then manually release the rest of the pressure.

-- Take away the corned beef and put on a dish or perhaps a cutting board, and spoon a little bit of the cooking liquid on the top.
+- Take away the corned beef and put it on a dish or perhaps a cutting board, and spoon a little bit of the cooking liquid on the top.
 Seal using foil to help keep warm.

 - Discard the solids by straining the cooking liquid.